Back to Events

 Advocacy & Government Affairs Committee

-Beginning 11/18 and every Tuesday afterward
+Beginning 11/18 and every fourth Tuesday of the month going forward

 Recurring Event

-Next Date: Tuesday, November 18, 2025
+Next Date: Tuesday, April 28, 2026

-12:00 AM - 1:00 AM (MST)
+12:00 AM - 1:00 AM (MDT)

 Event Details